Distributed Information-based Source Seeking: Distributed Information-based Source Seeking

 \section{Distributed Information-based Source Seeking}

 In this section, we present our distributed source seeking algorithm.
-We no longer assume a central controller in the distributed setting.
+We no longer assume there is a central controller.
 Instead, the mobile sensors decide on their actions individually.
-Meanwhile, the sensors can communicate through a network to exchange information with their neighbors about measurements, sensor positions, and estimations.
+Meanwhile, the sensors can communicate through a network to exchange information about measurements, sensor positions, and estimations.
 We model the communication network by a directed graph, denoted by $G=(\mathcal{N},\mathcal{E})$, where $\mathcal{N}$ is the set of nodes(sensors) and $\mathcal{E}$ is the set of edges.
 If an edge $(i,j)\in \mathcal{E}$, then sensor $j$ can directly receive information from sensor $i$.
 Let $\mathcal{N}_j=\{i|(i,j)\in \mathcal{E}\}\cup \{j\}=\{j,i_1,i_2,...,i_{m_j}\}$ be the in-coming neighborhood of $j$, including $j$ itself.
 Here $m_j$ denotes the number of its incoming neighbors except itself.
 For each $(i,j)\in\mathcal{E}$, there is a consensus weight $w_{ji}>0$ satisfying $\sum_{i\in\mathcal{N}_i} w_{ji}=1$ for all $j$ (see \cite[Assumption 2.1-2.3]{olshevsky2009convergence} for conditions on the consensus weights).

 We assume the information available to sensor $j$ includes those from its measurements and direct communication.
-In particular, mobile sensor $j$ knows the following information.
+In particular, mobile sensor $j$ knows the following information:

 \begin{enumerate} \item The measurement functions in its neighborhood, or equivalently the local joint measurement function $H_j$

 \item The joint position and joint measurement of its neighborhood(in bold font). \end{enumerate}